KRFOSS/kali-docs/arm/kali-linux-gem-pda/index.md

 {{% notice info %}}
 If you would like a different partition layout, follow [the official flashing guide](http://support.planetcom.co.uk/index.php/Linux_Flashing_Guide).
 Make sure that the Linux partition is at least 6GB.
 With a linux partition created, you can write the image file **_linux_root.img_** straight into it.
-Don’t forget to flash the corresponding Linux kernel image "linux_boot.img".
+Don't forget to flash the corresponding Linux kernel image "linux_boot.img".
 {{% /notice %}}

 The rest of the steps in this guide detail a complete re-flash of a Gemini x27 with a Windows PC.